tejasagrawa1/Machine_Monitor/README.md

 Folders -

-DATA_COLLECTION - It stores the collected data from different fault scenarios.
+DATA_COLLECTION - It stores the collected data from different fault scenarios as the sub-folder name suggests.

 Data_Extraction -  It stores the Python files for continuous data extraction and processing.